Last Updated on

-- Add the sugar and water into a sauce pan and bring to a boil.
+Add the sugar and water into a saucepan and bring to a boil.

-- Once the syrup is cool, add in the raspberries.
+When cool, add in raspberries.

-- Allow the syrup and raspberries to steep for 24 hours.
+Allow the syrup and raspberries to steep for 24 hours.

-- Store in a sealed container in the fridge for up to 2 weeks.
+Store in an airtight container in the fridge for up to 2 weeks.